wik304/Glyph-Echo-A-Word-Puzzle-Privacy/privacy-policy.md

 ### 10. Your Data Protection Rights & Data Deletion
 Depending on your location, you may have certain rights regarding your personal information.
 These rights may include the right to access, correct, or delete your data.

+You have two ways to delete your account and all associated personal data from our servers:

+1.  **In-Game Deletion:** You can delete your account directly within the game's profile menu.
+This is the fastest and recommended method.
-To request the deletion of your account and all associated personal data from our servers, you must contact me via the email address provided below.
+2.  **Manual Request:** Alternatively, you can request the deletion by contacting me via the email address provided below.
 Upon receiving and confirming your request, I will process the deletion within a period of up to 30 days.

 ### 11. Contact Us
 If you have any questions, suggestions, or requests regarding your data and this Privacy Policy, please do not hesitate to contact me.